Luis Robert Player Props: White Sox vs. Cubs

-The Chicago White Sox, including Luis Robert (.256 on-base percentage in past 10 games, 67 points below season-long percentage), take on starting pitcher Kyle Hendricks and the Chicago Cubs at Guaranteed Rate Field, Tuesday at 8:10 PM ET.
+The Chicago White Sox and Luis Robert (.476 slugging percentage over his past 10 games, including two homers), battle starter Marcus Stroman and the Chicago Cubs at Guaranteed Rate Field, Wednesday at 8:10 PM ET.

-He is looking to bounce back after he struck out four times in his last game against the Twins.
+He had a one-hit showing in his previous game (1-for-3) against the Cubs.

 Luis Robert Game Info & Props vs. the Cubs